Bob Parsons: Political activities

 In 2012, Parsons donated $1 million to Restore Our Future, Mitt Romney's Super PAC.

-On December 8, 2016, Parsons donated $1 million to 58th Presidential Inaugural Committee.
+On December 8, 2016, Parsons donated $1 million to the 58th Presidential Inaugural Committee.

-In the January 9, 2017 episode (around the 45:00 mark) of The Forward Podcast with Lance Armstrong, Parsons proudly proclaimed "I'm a Deplorable!" and stated that Donald Trump had been his early choice among the 17 major candidates in the 2016 Republican Primary. "[Trump] was the guy that always resonated with me. [...]
-Everything so far he said he'd do he's done, which is almost unheard of in politics, he gets no credit for it! [...]
-I think when everything is all said and done, he's gonna be one of the best presidents we've ever had."

 Controversies

-In 2011, Parsons was denounced by animal rights and other groups for tweeting a video in which he shoots and kills an elephant in Zimbabwe.
-In response to the shooting, Gawker called Parsons "insane" and "ridiculous."
-NBC News said "It's definitely the kind of thing only a super rich CEO/founder of a held company could get away with."
-Parsons said, "elephants are not endangered and probably there are too many of them."
+In 2011, Parsons was criticized by animal rights and other groups for tweeting a video in which he shoots and kills an elephant on a safari in Zimbabwe.
 According to Convention on International Trade in Endangered Species of Wild Fauna and Flora elephants are listed as Schedule II.
+Parsons was unapologetic and believed the controversy would not harm his company.

 GoDaddy was criticized as sexist for advertising practices between its first Super Bowl ad in 2005 through the company's IPO in 2014.
-"The Go Daddy girl was my idea," Parsons said.
-"I told the ad agency, I want a really well-endowed, good-looking gal in a tight T-shirt, with our name right across her breasts."
 He used his blog to draw attention to ads that were rejected from television as too racy.